FAQs regarding prospective student advising

 An application is considered to be complete when it meets both of the following criteria:

-- (a) The on-line application is marked as “verified” by OTCAS, or (b) all components of the paper application have been received in our department offices.
+- The on-line application is marked as “verified” by OTCAS,

 - The on-line application to the ISU Graduate School has been completed (with the appropriate fee paid to that office) and the processed Graduate School application has been received in our department offices.
 The Graduate School will not process an application until transcripts from all colleges/universities attended and GRE/MAT score reports have been received.

 How do I apply to the MOT program?

 All applicants must apply via the centralized, on-line application service offered by OTCAS (go to its website for details).
 All applicants must also complete an on-line application to the ISU Graduate School.

 After I apply through OTCAS, do I have to do anything else?

 Yes.
 In addition to completing the OTCAS application you must also complete an on-line application to the ISU Graduate School.
 Your application will not be considered to be “complete” until all requirements of the Graduate School application have been met.

 What fees are involved in applying to the MOT program?